sam-19/sam-19.github.io/medical-imaging-viewer/contributors/index.md

 - [Hammer.js](https://hammerjs.github.io/) (as a dependency of Cornerstone.js)
 - [Plotly.js](https://plotly.com/javascript/)

-[FontAwesome](https://fontawesome.com/) SVG-icons are extensively used in the app and also in some parts of these docs.
-Because the app leverages my license of FontAwesome Pro, _you cannot build the app unless you have access to FontAwesome Pro!_ We are working on a solution to this problem.
+[FontAwesome](https://fontawesome.com/) SVG-icons are extensively used in the software and also in some parts of these docs.
+Not having a graphical designer designer in the project I have been forced to use my personal license of FontAwesome Pro, which means _you cannot build the app unless you have access to FontAwesome Pro!_ This is regrettable and we are working on a solution to this problem.